audioburst-labs/AudioburstPlayer-iOS/README.md

 ```

 ### Step 4.
 Handle errors
-`AudioburstPlayerError` enum is used to represent errors occured in AudioburstPlayer.
+`AudioburstPlayerError` enum is used to represent errors that occur in `AudioburstPlayer`.
 To handle errors make your class implement `AudioburstPlayerErrorListener` protocol, for example:

 ```swift
 extension ViewController: AudioburstPlayerErrorListener {